inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

-I think that's just a really nice example of the POWER of graphs to communicate so INTUITIVELY - again going back to the reasons for the rapidly growing adoption of graph technology today - i.e., Graphs simply model reality better for many real world use-cases.
+I think that's just a really nice example of the POWER of graphs to communicate so INTUITIVELY - again going back to the reasons for the rapidly growing adoption of graph technology today - i.e., Graphs simply model reality better for many, many real world use-cases.

 And likewise, the CEO of Vocalink asked if he could get this visualization running on his iPhone - literally so that he could show it to other CEO's